Cyber Week benchmark report shows strong numbers for brands and publishers in retail and travel

 Data scientists at impact.com tracked key performance metrics—average order value, clicks, sales, conversions, commission, and revenue—in a year-over-year (YoY) analysis.

-Researchers pulled the data using a cohort of hundreds of brands within two verticals containing the same-store data year over year—Retail and Shopping and Travel.
+Researchers pulled the data using a cohort of hundreds of brands containing the same-store data year over year—Retail and Shopping.
 The data pulled reflects the brands in North America that actively used the impact.com platform in 2021 and 2022.

 The data offers unique and valuable insights into consumer behavior and more significant trends leading up to (and including) Black Friday and Cyber Monday.